REVIEW BY PETA

 Why: With ‘The Church’ the reader denotes the site THCC and not the ‘Spiritual Assembly of the Repented and Baptised’.
 This site, indeed, represents the Christian Church, educating every deluded believer, as well as novices in the Gospel of Jesus Christ, in what the Gospel teaches.
 The reader does not understand what ‘Baptism‘ is, so she believes that one can sin thereafter: but Jesus tells you that this is NOT possible.
 A baptised person is reborn of INCORRUPTIBLE seed, and thus ‘HOLY‘ and incapable to revert to sin.

-The persons who claim to be baptised but yet sin, we should know, are deluded or frauds: the first being of inferior intelligence or simply unaware that they have been deceived, and the latter hypocrites or plain crooks.
+The persons who claim to be baptised but yet sin, we should know, are deluded or frauds: the first being of inferior intelligence or simply unaware that they have been deceived, and the latter hypocrites or plain deceivers.

 Your ever so ardent, stalwart and tenacious servant